Finances & Insurance in Counseling

 Therapy is an investment you make in yourself and your well-being.
 You are worth the investment.
 For clients who elect to self-pay, the fee for an evaluation is $150.
 The fee for subsequent sessions is $120 per session.
 Sessions are generally 50-55 minutes in length.

 Payment is expected at the time of your appointment.
 Forms of payment accepted are: Cash or credit card.

 Insurance & OON:

 You may be wondering about how insurance works for therapy.
-Currently I am an in-network provider for Beacon, BCBS, CDPHP, Cigna, Fidelis, and Value Options.
+Currently I am an in-network provider for Aetna, Anthem BCBS, CIGNA, and Husky (Medicaid).

 Before deciding to use your health benefits for therapy, you should be aware of the following:

 In order for me to bill your insurance, some of your personal information must be shared with the insurance company to facilitate payment.
 This information includes your dates of treatment and behavioral health diagnosis.
 In rare instances, treatment summaries may be requested by your insurance company.
 Depending on your circumstances, you may not want this type of information disclosed to an outside party, therefore you should give this decision careful consideration.

 Should you decide to use your health insurance benefits, please check your coverage carefully before your first session by asking the following questions: